microsoft/FluidExamples/teams-fluid-hello-world/README.md

 ```
 Follow the instructions [here](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-channel-group-tab?tabs=nodejs#generate-your-project) to setup Teams Tab application

-To maintain consistency with this walk-thorugh, please set the following questions with the following values:
+o maintain consistency with this walk-thorugh, please answer the following questions that are prompted during setup with the following values:

 ```ts
 Title of your Microsoft Teams app project? : "TeamsFluidHelloWorld"